 Dallas employment lawyers sometimes offer free consultations in their Dallas, Texas law firms.
 Most of the well-known employment attorneys in Dallas and Fort Worth do not offer free consultations.
 They may charge a fee of $75-300.
 Some lawyers offer free consultations but these may be personal injury lawyers or other trial attorneys who take on all types of cases.
 While many of these attorneys are excellent lawyers, they may not have expertise in employment law.
 Employment lawsuits like wrongful termination, employment discrimination and FMLA claims are very technical.
 Not having expertise as a Dallas employment lawyer can be harmful to your case.
 Some Texas employment lawyers say on their website that with free consultations you often get what you pay for.

-Dallas employment lawyers and free consultations in Texas
+Dallas employment attorneys and free consultations in Texas

 Consultations are usually meetings for the attorney and potential client to get to know each other and figure out if they want to do business together.
 Dallas employment lawyers consider several factors before taking on a case.
 The legal and factual issues are very important.
 The employment lawyer will almost always provide a legal analysis of possible claims.
 That is especially true in a paid consultation.